 At Fulston Manor, all students have dedicated time within their Computing, DT, Mathematics and Science lessons where teachers discuss the range of career opportunities that these subjects can help young people gain access to.
 The school is particularly keen to help to breakdown nationally recognised stereotypes that can create barriers to girls entering STEM careers.

-During the 2021/22 academic year the school is working with KMPF and Canterbury Christ Church University to enable a cohort of Year 10 students to participate in the 'Inspiring Minds' programme.
+During the 2021/22 academic year the school worked with KMPF and Canterbury Christ Church University to enable a cohort of Year 10 students to participate in the 'Inspiring Minds' programme.

 The following downloadable resources provide further useful information about STEM careers and pathways into them, which we hope that students and parents will find helpful: